 Now let’s see how we can control when synchronization takes place.
 Click the “Triggers” tab.

-The first time you use this screen, there won’t be any triggers listed.
+The first time you use this screen, you won’t see any listed triggers.
 Let’s change that.
 Click the “Create trigger” button.

 On the add trigger screen, you can pick a trigger type from the drop-down box at the top.